 Wharton’s MBA class of 2021 profile

-Wharton’s MBA incoming class of 2018 had students from 80 countries, which is the highest among the top US business schools.
-The number of female students also jumped to 43% from 39% in 2017.
-As far as the pre-MBA industry is concerned 27% of the incoming 2018 class came from consulting followed by 13% and 10% from PE/VC and technology respectively.
+Wharton’s MBA incoming class of 2019 (class of 2021) has students from 52 countries, which is one of the highest among the top US business schools.
+The number of female students slightly jumped to 44% in 2019 from 43% in 2018.
+As far as the pre-MBA industry is concerned 25% of the class of 2021 class came from Consulting followed by 12% and 12.8% from PE/VC.

-Here are the detailed statistics on the Wharton MBA incoming class of 2018.
+Here are the detailed statistics on the Wharton MBA class of 2021:

 GMAT Scores (middle 80%)